 Fast and formidable

-Raytheon is developing missiles that travel at five times the speed of sound
+Raytheon is developing missiles that travel at 5X the speed of sound

 Here's how you face the global threats of the future: with a new type of missile so fast it could travel from New York to Los Angeles in 39 minutes flat.

 Traditional ballistic missiles already travel at hypersonic speeds.
 Built to carry nuclear and conventional warheads, they can reach outer space in the course of their flights, but they can't maneuver.
 The latest class of hypersonic missiles would be smaller, guided and designed to carry conventional explosives for time-sensitive, rapid response in theater operations.

 Launched from the ground, aircraft, surface ships or submarines, hypersonic missiles could strike time-critical targets at long range much more quickly than today's conventional weapons, and would be very difficult to intercept.

 "Hypersonic weapons can be more survivable because of the extreme speed and high altitude.
 They would be hard to stop," said J.R.
 Smith, director of Raytheon's Advanced Land Warfare Systems.

 At Raytheon's Missile Systems business in Tucson, Arizona, engineers are working to overcome the challenges posed by the combination of speed and the extreme environmental conditions in which the missiles must operate.

 "Hypersonics are the new frontier of missile design and development," said Dr. Tom Bussing, vice president of Raytheon's Advanced Missile Systems.

 Because the missile heats up as it accelerates through the atmosphere, its sensitive inner electronics must be protected from blazing temperatures without adding extra weight, which can affect speed and guidance.
 Raytheon is using advanced materials to build heat shields that cocoon and shield the electronics inside the missile.

 It's also challenging to control the missile's guidance systems at high speeds.
 Raytheon is relying on its decades of expertise in advanced guided weapon systems to solve the problem.

-"It's our culture," said Chris Toal, technical lead for Advanced Air and Missile Defense.
-"Raytheon excels at successfully combining propulsion, guidance control, sensors and payload into one package."
+"It's our culture," said Raytheon's Chris Toal, technical lead for Advanced Air and Missile Defense, adding that the company "excels at successfully combining propulsion, guidance control, sensors and payload into one package."